camilagazolla/SEMIA_genome_analysis/index.md

                                quote="")

 # We need a vector containing the GenBank release ID accession numbers for the genomes included on the pyANI analysis
-# I'm just extracting it for the previous data on the R env (ProKlust, Step 1, basicResult df) or basicResult <- read.csv("components.csv")
+# I'm just extracting it for the previous data on the R env (ProKlust, Step 1, basicResult df)

 assembly_result <-  basicResult$components
 assembly_result <- gsub("(GCF_...........).*", "\\1", row.names(assembly_result)) # simplify name